ErdemIpek/ERU-BM-DuyuruApp/README.md

 * Pull to refresh the page.

 ## Build
-- Follow the [React Native Guide](https://facebook.github.io/react-native/docs/getting-started.html) to get started.
+* Follow the [React Native Guide](https://facebook.github.io/react-native/docs/getting-started.html) to get started.
-- Clone or download the repo.
+* Clone or download the repo.
-- `npm` to install dependencies.
+* `npm` to install dependencies.
-- `react-native run-android` to run the app on the emulator.
+* `react-native run-android` to run the app on the emulator.

+# Web Scrapper

+## How does it work
+ For scrapping data from announcement pages, i choose to use beautifulsoup4.
+Basically it finds strings between or inside tags.
+Then i store the scrapped data in a database...

+## Modules Used
+*pymysql
+*beautifulsoup
+*urllib

+# API

+## How does it work
+ I used flask to create an endpoint for mobile app.
+## Modules Used For API
+*flask
+*pymysql